yyang42/moulitest/README.md

 # Moulitest

 This repository contains tests for several projects done at 42.
-Please use the tests with caution and check the tests source code.

 Correction: A failed test doesn't necessarily mean that the tested code is wrong.
 The test suite doesn't correct for you, **you are the corrector**.
 As general rule, only use tests that you understand.